TEDxTUM/TEDx-YTT/CONTRIBUTING.md

 ## Any contributions you make will be under the MIT Software License
 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
-If you pull request is merged, you will be added to the list of authors.
+When your pull request is merged, you will be added to the list of authors.

-## License
-By contributing, you agree that your contributions will be licensed under its MIT License.

 ## References
 This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)